 What is 10k in miles?

-A 10k race is a distance of 6.21 miles or 10 kilometers.
-For the ancients a “10k” went from the battlefield into enemy territory and back again – a total distance of 20 km.
+A 10k race is a distance of 6.2 miles or 10 kilometers.
+For the ancients; a “10k” means going from the battlefield into enemy territory and back again – a total distance of 20 km.
 Thus, you can expect to run about double the distance in a 10k race as you do in a traditional road 5k race.

 what is a 10k race?

-It is our goal to provide you with useful information and tips about 10k races which we hope will be useful for your preparation on this distance.
+It is our goal to provide you with useful information and tips about 10k races which we hope will be useful for your preparation for the race.

 what is the difference to a half marathon?